Super99Master/Portable_Tape/README.md

 ## Installation
 * Download and install [Aeriform Tape](https://www.aeriform.io/docs/tape)
-* Copy the installetion folder of Tape where you want it to be (Usb, GDrive OneCloud)
+* Copy the installation folder of Tape where you want it to be (Usb, GDrive OneCloud)
 * Uninstall Tape

 | OS | Location |